kalkins/kalkins.github.io/index.md

 On my spare time I'm playing the clarinet in [Bispehaugen Ungdomskorps][buk], where I'm also responsible for the webpage and server.

-I'm also a member of [Hackerspace NTNU], which is a student driven organization that gives students access to technology they wouldn't otherwise have, like 3D-printing and VR-headsets.
+I'm also a member of [Hackerspace NTNU][hs], which is a student driven organization that gives students access to technology they wouldn't otherwise have, like 3D-printing and VR-headsets.
 We also teach courses in arduino, rasberry pi, soldering, and more.
 I'm currently a part of a subgroup of hackerspace that's building an escape room, where we have many puzzles created with the technology we have learnt at hackerspace.